caesariodito/promgrafcadv/README.md

 Send test telemetry
 - Traces: point your app’s OTLP exporter at `http://localhost:4318` (HTTP) or `localhost:4317` (gRPC).
 Alloy receives and forwards to Tempo.
-- Metrics: Alloy emits spanmetrics at `:8889`, scrapes cAdvisor/Node Exporter, and remote‑writes to Mimir.
+- Metrics: Alloy generates spanmetrics from traces and remote‑writes them to Mimir, and also scrapes cAdvisor/Node Exporter with remote_write to Mimir.
 - Logs: Alloy tails Docker container logs (`/var/lib/docker/containers/*/*-json.log`) and ships to Loki.

 File map